LEGACY

 It has the particularity of having been always transferred by its proprietors either through marriage or in direct line.

-Indeed, the du Rocher family which owned it already in the XVth century, passed it on in 1731 through the marriage of their only daughter into the illustrious de Grailly family.
+Indeed, the du Rocher family who owned it already in the XVth century, passed it on in 1731 through the marriage of their only daughter into the illustrious de Grailly family.

 After the Revolution, the estate passed through direct union from the de Grailly to the de Monteil, and then to the de Grateloup family from which the present owners are descendants.